Theoretical Foundations of Deep Selective State-Space Models: Acknowledgments

-Nicola Muca Cirone is supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1).
 Antonio Orvieto acknowledges the financial support of the Hector Foundation.
+Terry Lyons was funded in part by the EPSRC [EP/S026347/1], in part by The Alan Turing Institute [EP/N510129/1], in part by the Defence and Security Programme, in part by the Office for National Statistics, and in part by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
 Benjamin Walker was funded by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
-Terry Lyons was funded in part by the EPSRC [grant number EP/S026347/1], in part by The Alan Turing Institute under the EPSRC grant EP/N510129/1, the Data Centric Engineering Programme (under the Lloyd’s Register Foundation grant G0095), the Defence and Security Programme (funded by the UK Government) and the Office for National Statistics \& The Alan Turing Institute (strategic partnership) and in part by the Hong Kong Innovation and Technology Commission (InnoHK Project CIMDA).
+The authors would like to acknowledge the use of the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558